Maghnie/docs/aedifion.io/data/README.md

-_On the next subsubpage, we introduce our AI-based meta data generation.
-On the next subpage we introduce integrations to aedifion.io._
+_On the next subsubpages, we introduce our semantic data model, followed by our AI-based meta data generation._